the dreamers and fiber fanatics everywhere.

 sewing machine (optional)

-Pretty simple and a great way to use up your craft supply stash.
+It’s pretty simple and a great way to use up your craft supply stash.

 Until next time…